Vic-Warden/Smart-Calendar/docs/planning.md

 ## Second Week (Holidays):

 ### Monday 24/02
-- ✅ Watch a youtube video to understand wemos
+- 🔄 Watch a youtube video to understand wemos
+- 🔄 Watch a video to learn how to connect a website to a database

 ---